mitch1625/django_school/README.md

 ## All Subjects

-Build an API endpoint of `http://127.0.0.1:8000/api/v1/subjects/` that will return all subjects inside the the database in the following format:
+Build an API endpoint of `http://127.0.0.1:8000/api/v1/subjects/` with the name of `all_subjects`, that will return all subjects inside the the database in the following format:

 ```json
 [